 In the UK, Ericsson has a team of over 500 lone workers who carry out maintenance services across the country.
 Working around the clock and in remote locations, lone working engineers use StaySafe to check-in with their supervisors while they work.

 Ericsson has always recognised the importance of monitoring the safety of their lone workers and staying connected whenever they are out in the field.
-The business has its own in-house response team but needed a more reliable way for their employees to alert them in an emergency.
+The business has its own in-house response team but needed a more reliable way for its employees to alert them in an emergency.

 Lone worker monitoring

-StaySafe monitors the location and safety status of lone working staff whenever they begin a timed session via the app.
+StaySafe monitors the location and safety status of their lone working staff whenever they begin a timed session via the app.
 Missed check-in and session expiry alarms automatically alert the employer even when the employee is unable to do so, while a panic button can be used immediately to request emergency assistance.
 Beginning a session or triggering an alert, allows an external monitor at Ericsson to view an accurate location of the employee through the StaySafe Hub.

 Structured team monitoring